Horizon-Private-Server/horizon-wiki/up-your-arsenal/CMODS.md

 Unlike custom maps, no extra setup is required to use custom mods!

+Important notes:
+- Some settings are per player (meaning that different players can configure them differently in the same game), while others are for the entire game lobby and can only be changed by the game host.
+- Certain game rules will only show if you are playing a certain game type (for example, the Auto Respawn setting only shows in Deathmatch games, Gatling Health only shows if Base Defenses are on, etc.)

 ## Usage

 Note that some settings are per player, meaning that players can configure them differently in the same game.
 Other settings are for the entire game lobby and can only be changed by the game host.